harrisoncramer/gitlab.nvim/README.md

-    unresolved = '-', -- Symbol to show next to unresolved discussions tree_type = "simple", -- Type of discussion tree - "simple" means just list of discussions, "by_file_name" means file tree with discussions under file toggle_tree_type = "i", -- Toggle type of discussion tree - "simple", or "by_file_name" winbar = nil -- Custom function to return winbar title, should return a string.
+    unresolved = '-', -- Symbol to show next to unresolved discussions tree_type = "simple", -- Type of discussion tree - "simple" means just list of discussions, "by_file_name" means file tree with discussions under file toggle_tree_type = "i", -- Toggle type of discussion tree - "simple", or "by_file_name" draft_mode = false, -- Whether comments are posted as drafts as part of a review toggle_draft_mode = "D" -- Toggle between draft mode (comments posted as drafts) and live mode (comments are posted immediately) winbar = nil -- Custom function to return winbar title, should return a string.
 Provided with WinbarTable (defined in annotations.lua)
                  -- If using lualine, please add "gitlab" to disabled file types, otherwise you will not see the winbar.
   },
-  comments = {
+  choose_merge_request = {
-    default_to_draft = false, -- Whether to default a comment to a "draft" or not in the popup }, choose_merge_request = {
     open_reviewer = true, -- Open the reviewer window automatically after switching merge requests